ga-dc/outcomes/roadmap/week07/HWWeek7.md

 # Final LinkedIn Profile

 - FINAL LinkedIn Profile
-  - You will not receive feedback on this unless you specifically ask for it
+  - You will not receive immiediate feedback on this, but is important for you to do
   - [Submit your LinkedIn Profile through an issue here](https://github.com/ga-dc-outcomes/linkedin-profile)

 - 3 New Organizations that pique  your interest